lardemua/atom_documentation/docs/index.md

 #### Running the calibrated system

-After calibration ATOM produces a calibrated URDF file which can be direcly used in ROS.
+After calibration ATOM produces a calibrated URDF file which can be directly used in ROS.

 If you get here unscathed, <span style="color:orange">you are a very lucky person :-) </span> ...
 Enjoy!